 - announcements on the progress of the other Volumes and their planned release dates; and

-- any other new material which Readers may requestt from time to time (as far as we are able to do so).
+- any other new material which Readers may request from time to time (as far as we are able to do so).

-Please note that the “CB” Numbering system adopted by our current and planned works, will help Readers (whether experienced with Australian Army post 1953 insignia or not) to navigate around both 600 page volumes quickly and easily.
-That numbering system is also designed to be used for the organisation of collections into a pattern which others will quickly come to recognise and easily follow.
+Please note that the “CB” Numbering system adopted by our current and planned works, will help Readers (whether experienced with Australian Army post 1953 insignia or not) to navigate around both the hard copy editions of Volumes 1 and 2 (and the eBook Edition of Volume 1) both quickly and easily.
+That numbering system is also designed to be used for the organisation of collections into a pattern which others will quickly come to recognise and to easily follow.
 This may assist all of us to identify items and to swap details on particular insignia over the web, with a greater degree of certainty and precision.